Hindustan Aeronautics Limited SC

-Hindustan Aeronautics Limited Sporting Club (often abbreviated as HAL or HASC) was an institutional Indian football club based in Bangalore.
+Hindustan Aeronautics Limited Sporting Club (often abbreviated as HAL or HASC) is an Indian institutional multi-sports club based in Bangalore, best known for its football team.
 It was named after the company Hindustan Aeronautics Limited (HAL).
-The club competed in the top tier of Karnataka football — the Bangalore A Division and from 2001, the Bangalore Super Division.
-One of the top clubs from Karnataka, they have also competed in the National Football League till 2007, and subsequently the I-League, then top tier of Indian football league system.
+The club has competed in the top tiers of Karnataka football — the Bangalore A Division and the BDFA Super Division.

+As one of the top clubs from Karnataka, they have also competed in the National Football League till 2007, and subsequently the I-League, then top tier of Indian football league system.

 The club was originally founded in 1950s, with having hockey, football and other sections.
 They were revived in 2006.
 Nicknamed "the pilots", HAL used Bangalore Football Stadium as their home ground.
-In 2014, following poor performance in 2013–14 season, the club announced of "temporary shutting down... activities".
+In 2014, following poor performance in 2013–14 season, the club announced "temporary shutting down activities".

 History

 Formation and journey

 Originally founded in the 1950s, the club later became affiliated with Bangalore District Football Association (BDFA) in the 90s.
 In 1952, the club clinched prestigious Stafford Challenge Cup title.
 Hindustan Aeronautics Limited Sports Club began their journey through participating in the Bangalore A Division league, in which they emerged champions in 2000.
-Before getting revived in 2006, they clinched the Bangalore Super Division titles in 2001, 2002, 2004 and 2005.
+Before getting revived in 2006, they clinched the BDFA Super Division titles in 2001, 2002, 2004 and 2005.
+HAL took part in the 2001–02 NFL season.